sailfish009/goodvibes/docs/goodvibes.readthedocs.io/user-guide.rst

 There are a few things to notice here:

- * **Don't use the native interface** ``com.elboulangero.Goodvibes``, use the MPRIS2 interface instead, ie. ``org.mpris.MediaPlayer2.Goodvibes``.
-The reason being that when you query Goodvibes on its native interface, it will be automatically launched by D-Bus in case it's not running.
+ * **Don't use the native interface** ``io.gitlab.Goodvibes``, use the MPRIS2 interface instead, ie. ``org.mpris.MediaPlayer2.Goodvibes``.
+The reason being that when you query Goodvibes on its native interface, it will automatically be launched by D-Bus in case it's not running.
  * If for some reason you really need to use the native interface, then use a D-Bus command-line tool that allows you to disable auto-starting the service.
 As far as I know, you can only do that with ``busctl --user